rfhongyi/compuational_physics_N2014301020064/README.md

 # compuational_physics_N2014301020064

-# The homework of compuational physics
+# The homework list of compuational physics